Want higher email engagement, better conversion, and more revenue for your SaaS, mobile app, or product business? Use these automated email templates.

 - XX minutes before a project deadline, etc.

 Email reminders are a great way to keep your users productive and up to speed with their latest assignments.
-Whether you run a CRM software, a project management system or a meeting schedule platform, you can send timely reminders to your users.
+Whether you run CRM software, a project management system, or a meeting schedule platform, you can send timely reminders to your users.

 A note on email reminders: To be able to send email reminders, your marketing automation software must support transactional emails and the ability to send the same email to the same user more than once.
 Some customer messaging platforms like Intercom doesn’t support sending the same email twice.
 Therefore you must be careful when selecting a platform.